Wedding-day of Otto Frank and Edith Holländer

 Engagement

 Otto Frank and Edith Holländer met for the first time when Otto's brother Herbert Frank was engaged to Hortense Rah Schott, a friend of Edith's from Aachen.
-A song written on the occasion of Otto and Edith's engagement on 5 April 1925 in Aachen commemorates this first meeting:
+A song written on the occasion of Otto and Edith's engagement celebration on 5 April 1925 in Aachen commemorates this first meeting:

 Seit Hortens' Verlobung sich kannten die Zwei,